brycewray/hugo-site/content/posts/2022/05/tips-using-giscus.md

 Also: when you set the `data-mapping` parameter, I **strongly** suggest choosing `pathname`.
 This will tell giscus to match a page with a GitHub Discussion titled the same as the page's internal pathname.[^pn] You then end up with awkward-looking Discussion titles but it's better than selecting `title`, since [giscus can be confused by pages with similar `title` settings](https://github.com/giscus/giscus/issues/508).

-[^pn]: For example, `posts/2022/05/tips-using-giscus/` is both this page's pathname and the title of its related GitHub Discussion---or, at least, the latter *will* be true when/if this page receives at least one giscus comment or reaction.
+[^pn]: For example, `posts/2022/05/tips-using-giscus/` is both this page's pathname and the title of its related GitHub Discussion --- or, at least, the latter *will* be true when/if this page receives at least one giscus comment or reaction.

 ## It's remote scripting all the way down